hail-is/hail/python/hail/docs/hailpedia/matrix_table.rst

-Some useful methods to interact with matrix tables locally are :meth:`.MatrixTable.describe`, :meth:`.MatrixTable.head`, and :meth:`.MatrixTable.sample`. `describe` prints out the schema for all row fields, column fields, entry fields, and global fields as well as the row keys, column keys, and the partition key. `head` returns a new matrix table with only the first N rows. `sample` returns a new matrix table where the rows are randomly sampled with frequency `p`.
+Some useful methods to interact with matrix tables locally are :meth:`.MatrixTable.describe`, :meth:`.MatrixTable.head`, and :meth:`.MatrixTable.sample`. `describe` prints out the schema for all row fields, column fields, entry fields, and global fields as well as the row keys and column keys. `head` returns a new matrix table with only the first N rows.
+`sample` returns a new matrix table where the rows are randomly sampled with frequency `p`.

 To get the dimensions of the matrix table, use :meth:`.MatrixTable.count_rows`